gyan-sharma/sm-doc/introduction.md

 - **Scale Resources** based on user traffic
 This integrated approach eliminates the need for separate hosting services, simplifying operational overhead and unifying observability.

+## **Asset Tokenization Kit**
+The Asset Tokenization Kit is a **full-stack accelerator** designed to simplify and speed up the development of tokenized asset platforms.
+It provides **pre-built smart contracts and a ready-to-use dApp UI**, enabling businesses to launch tokenized assets quickly and efficiently.

+- **Pre-configured Smart Contracts:** Supports ERC-20, ERC-721, and ERC-1155 standards for various asset types, including stablecoins, bonds, equity, funds, real estate, and more.
+- **Meta Transactions & Account Abstraction:** Enables gasless transactions and wallet abstraction for a seamless user experience.
+- **Compliance & Access Control:** Built-in KYC, whitelisting, and role-based access to meet regulatory requirements.

+This plug-and-play solution accelerates blockchain adoption, allowing enterprises to tokenize assets securely while ensuring flexibility and scalability.

 ---

 # 4. Application development journey on SettleMint